As a Parent You Have a Right to See Your Child

 When visitation arrangements are not being followed, it can be frustrating for both the parent and the child.
 If the custodial parent is not allowing the non-custodial parent to visit their child according to the court order, enforcement options are available.

-A Queens visitation rights attorney can help you understand the steps to take in order to enforce your visitation rights, which may include:
+A Queens visitation rights attorney can help you understand the steps to take to enforce your visitation rights, which may include:

 - Filing a motion for enforcement with the court.